Thailand Travel Guide

 bangkok travel itinerary bangkok itinerary

-Don’t even bother coming to Thailand if the thought of eating street food turned your stomach.
+Don’t even bother to visit Thailand if the thought of eating street food turned your stomach.
 Seriously.
 If you want the best, freshest food in Thailand, then the streets are where it’s at.

 Yes, of course, there were times when I ate in a restaurant.
 But most of the time I just grabbed something fresh from a street stall.